ansys/pyacp/doc/source/intro.rst

 .. note::

-    Ensure that a recent version of Ansys WB 2024 R2 is installed on your machine before you start using PyACP.
+    Before you start using PyACP, ensure that a recent version of Ansys Workbench 2024 R2 is installed on your machine.

 Reporting
 ~~~~~~~~~